SeedGNN: Graph Neural Networks for Supervised Seeded Graph Matching

 \subsection{Experimental Set-up}

-The number of SeedGNN layers is empirically fixed to 6 throughout our experiments.
+In our experiment, the number of SeedGNN layers is fixed to 6.
 We implement the operators $\phi_l$ and $\rho_l$ as two-layer neural networks with $d_l= 16$.
-For all experiments, optimization is done via ADAM \citep{kingma2014adam} with a fixed learning rate of $10^{-2}$.
-Our code is implemented using PyTorch \citep{NEURIPS2019_9015}, trained on an Intel Core i7-8750H CPU.
+For all experiments, optimization is done via ADAM \cite{kingma2014adam} with a fixed learning rate of $10^{-2}$.
+Our model is implemented using PyTorch \cite{NEURIPS2019_9015} and trained on an Intel Core i7-8750H CPU.
 The performance is evaluated using the matching accuracy rate, \ie, the fraction of nodes that are correctly matched.
 Our code is publicly available at \url{https://github.com/Leron33/SeedGNN}.